 Now, Volume of solid = Volume of conical part + Volume of hemispherical part

-We know the volume of cone = ⅓ πr2h
+We know that the volume of cone = ⅓ πr2h

 = π cm3

-2. Rachel, an engineering student, was asked to make a model shaped like a cylinder with two cones attached at its two ends by using a thin aluminum sheet.
-The diameter of the model is 3 cm and its length is 12 cm.
+2. Rachel, an engineering student, was asked to make a model shaped like a cylinder with two cones attached at its two ends by using a thin aluminium sheet.
+The diameter of the model is 3 cm, and its length is 12 cm.
 If each cone has a height of 2 cm, find the volume of air contained in the model that Rachel made.
-(Assume the outer and inner dimensions of the model to be nearly the same.)
+(Assume the outer and inner dimensions of the model are nearly the same.)